Bus Stop-1956

 I am a sucker for a good whodunit, and Five Dolls For An August Moon appears to be in Agatha Christie’s- And Then There Were None style of intrigue, but this aspect of the film proves to be the most trivial and uninteresting as the plot moves along.

-The character’s motives were unclear (yes, I get they all wanted the secret formula), but the real necessity of having it besides, presumably money, which they all appeared to already have plenty of, was dull.
+The character’s motives were unclear (yes, I get they all wanted the secret formula).
+Still, the absolute necessity of having it, besides, presumably, money, which they all appeared to have plenty of already, was dull.

 The ending of the film and the “big reveal”, while clever, was also overly complicated for this type of film.

-The film was for its time (1970), very provocative in look and style, and that impresses.
-Featuring a groovy, psychedelic soundtrack, bright, trendy clothing, and a sunset, the film challenges the tried and true horror elements, especially foreign horror (darkness, rain, fog, gloom) and this makes the film work from a cinematic perspective.
+The film, for its time (1970), was very provocative in its look and style, and that impresses.
+Featuring a groovy, psychedelic soundtrack, bright, trendy clothing, and a sunset, the film challenges the tried-and-true horror elements, especially those of foreign horror (darkness, rain, fog, gloom), which makes it work from a cinematic perspective.

 These shenanigans give Five Dolls For An August Moon a more creative, suave, and sexual intrigue.